SiGiL-Cpp/CppCraft/pages/02-types.md

 important for the programmer who writes or reads the code.

-When a program mentions a `pitch`, it could be a short text introducing an idea, the specific frequence of a musical note, the distance between threads on a screw, a dark sticky polymer, or a football field.
+When a program mentions a `pitch`, it could be a short text introducing an idea, the specific frequency of a musical note, the distance between threads on a screw, a dark sticky polymer, or a football field.
 All these things can be designated by the same name: "pitch", but have a different meaning, different semantic, and thus should be interpreted differently.